-Unused sick leave accrued after January 1, 1994 by non-Civil Service employees is lost without compensation upon termination of employment.
-Civil Service firefighters who leave the classified service for any reason are entitled to receive in a lump-sum payment the full amount of their firefighter's salary for accumulated sick leave not to exceed ninety (90) days based on their rank, hours worked and hourly rate at time of separation.
-The hours paid will not exceed 720 hours for Administration or 1080 hours for Suppression.
+Civil Service firefighters who leave the classified service for any reason are entitled to receive in a lump-sum payment the full amount of their firefighter's salary for accumulated sick leave not to exceed ninety (90) days based on their current rank using the suppression rate on the current pay scale at time of separation.
+The hours paid will not exceed 1080 hours.